wuyuanpei/RW_HTTPServer/README.md

 5. Instead of using ``ByteBuffer``, Netty introduces a data structure called ``ByteBuf``.
 Please give one key difference between ``ByteBuffer`` and ``ByteBuf``.
 > Instead of ``position`` pointer and ``limit`` pointer in ``ByteBuffer``, ``ByteBuf`` has two separate pointers: one for read operations, i.e., ``readIndex``, and the other for write operations, i.e., ``writeIndex``.
 (Of course, ``ByteBuf`` still has ``capacity``).
 The writer index increases as something is written to a ``ByteBuf`` while the reader index remains unchanged.
 The reader index and the writer index represents where the message starts and ends respectively, and there is no need to call ``flip`` when doing read after write.

+### nginx Design
+---
+1. Although nginx has both Master and Worker, the design is the symmetric design: multiple Workers compete on the shared welcome socket (accept).
+One issue about the design is that this design does not offer flexible control such as load balance.
+In ``ngx_event_accept`` (``src/event/ngx_event_accept.c``), a worker initializes a variable ``ngx_accept_disabled = ngx_cycle->connection_n / 8 - ngx_cycle->free_connection_n``.
+In the event loop, ``ngx_process_events_and_timers()`` (``src/event/ngx_event.c``) of a worker uses this variable to control accepting new connections.
+Can you please describe what it does?
+Related with the shared accept, one issue is that when a new connection becomes acceptable, multiple workers can be notified, creating contention.
+Please read nginx event loop and describe how nginx tries to resolve the contention.
+> The variable ``ngx_accept_disabled``, from my perspective, is a semaphore-like field, defined in ``ngx_event_accept``.
+It is used to check whether the current thread may be accepting too many connections.
+If it is greater than 0, it will not try to get the accept mutex, and decrement ``ngx_accept_disabled``.
+Otherwise, the number of connections does not overload the thread: it will try to get the mutex (i.e., compete with other threads).
+If successful, the flag is set to ``NGX_POST_EVENTS``, meaning that the event will be handled later in the event loop when the lock is released.
+Then the thread will continue to process the existing connections.
+---
+2. The nginx event loop (``ngx_process_events_and_timers``) processes both io events and timers.
+What type of data structure does nginx use to keep track of timers?
+If it were nginx, how would you implement the 3-second timeout requirement of this project?
+>  Nginx uses a global timeout red-black tree ``ngx_event_timer_rbtree`` which stores all timeouts currently set by the program.
+According to the developer guide, the key in the red-black tree is of type ``ngx_msec_t`` and is the time when the event occurs.
+The tree structure can make insertion and deletion operations faster, and help the event loop access the nearest timeouts, which is used to determine how long to wait for I/O events.
+If it were nginx, we would use the function ``ngx_add_timer(ev, timer)`` to set a timeout for an event.
+The event loop will be waked up and kill the expired connection.
+---
+3. It is said that nginx processes HTTP in 11 stages.
+What are the stages?
+> According to the developer guide, the 11 stages are listed as follows:
+> 1. `NGX_HTTP_POST_READ_PHASE` ― First phase: the ``ngx_http_realip_module`` registers its handler at this phase to enable substitution of client addresses
+> 2. `NGX_HTTP_SERVER_REWRITE_PHASE` ― Phase where rewrite directives defined in a ``server`` block are processed
+> 3. `NGX_HTTP_FIND_CONFIG_PHASE` ― Special phase where a location is chosen based on the request URI
+> 4. `NGX_HTTP_REWRITE_PHASE` ― rewrite rules defined in the location, chosen in the previous phase
+> 5. `NGX_HTTP_POST_REWRITE_PHASE` ― Special phase where the request is redirected to a new location if its URI changed during a rewrite
+> 6. `NGX_HTTP_PREACCESS_PHASE` ― A common phase for different types of handlers
+> 7. `NGX_HTTP_ACCESS_PHASE` ― Phase where it is verified that the client is authorized to make the request
+> 8. `NGX_HTTP_POST_ACCESS_PHASE` ― Special phase where the satisfy any directive is processed
+> 9. ``NGX_HTTP_PRECONTENT_PHASE`` ― Phase for handlers to be called prior to generating content
+> 10. `NGX_HTTP_CONTENT_PHASE` ― Phase where the response is normally generated
+> 11. `NGX_HTTP_LOG_PHASE` ― Phase where request logging is performed
+---
+4. A main design feature of nginx is efficient support of upstream; that is, forward request to an upstream server.
+Can you describe the high level design?
+> Nginx supports http proxying, fastcgi, etc. As discussed in the developer guide, the ``ngx_http_upstream_module`` provides the basic functionality needed to pass requests to remote servers.
+We can specify an entire pools of backend servers that we can pass requests to, using the ``upstream`` directory.
+Nginx uses weighted round robin as the default load balancing algorithm.
+It also supports dynamically configurable group with periodic health checks.
+---
+5. nginx introduces a buffer type ``ngx_buf_t``.
+Can you briefly compare ``ngx_buf_t`` vs ``ByteBuffer`` in Java nio?
+> Nginx provides buffer via the type ``ngx_buf_t``, which has ``start``, ``end``, ``pos``, ``last`` to mark boundary, and different flags indicating whether the memory referenced is writable/read-only/data in a file, etc. Instead of a single buffer in Java nio, nginx uses a chain of buffer to handle input and output operations, via the type ``ngx_chain_t``.
+Programs need to link the buffers together using the linked list like data structure.